afmsaif/bilevel_diffusion/MNISTDiffusion-main/README.md

 ```
 Feel free to tuning training parameters, type `python train_mnist.py -h` to get help message of arguments.

-For train_mnist_grid_search.py, tune hyperparameter tau first and then start, end, and epsilon.
-Implement Bayesian search for tuning tau.
+For train_mnist.py, tune hyperparameter tau first and then start, end, and epsilon.
 For train_mnist_bilevel.py, tune gamma and learning rates for beta, and initial epoch (without learning hyperparmater) and epochs.

 ## Reference